kowainik/org/style-guide.md

 -- - Meh
 createFoo =
-    Foo  -- no need to put constructor on the separate line and have an extra line
+    Foo  -- there's no need to put the constructor on a separate line and have an extra line
     <$> veryLongBar
     <*> veryLongBaz
 ```

 Basically, it is often possible to join consequent lines without introducing
 alignment dependency.
-Try not to span multiple short lines without need.
+Try not to span multiple short lines unnecessarily.

 If a function application must spawn multiple lines to fit within the maximum line
 length, then write one argument on each line following the head, indented by one